Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 Lastly, individuals tracing genealogy or trying to find older marriage records could also try contacting local churches near where the ceremony was held, as churches used to maintain marriage records as well.

-How To Access & View Criminal Records in Tarrant County, Texas
+How To View Criminal Records in Tarrant County TX

 More in-depth and comprehensive than arrest reports, criminal history information is included in Tarrant County public records and includes details of a subject’s previous arrests, detainments, prior and pending court cases, charges, convictions, and sentencing information.